rogerpadilla/nukak-website/docs/entities-inheritance.md

  * `Company` will inherit all the fields (including the `Id`) declared in `BaseEntity`.
  */
 @Entity()
-export class Company extends BaseEntity implements ICompany {
+export class Company extends BaseEntity {
   @Field()
   name?: string;
   @Field()